France City Guides Grand Est

 Petite Venise - Strasbourg

-A few meters further stands the Vauban Dam.
+A few meters further stands the Vauban Dam, another of the top sights in Strasbourg.
 As you may know, Vauban was a French military engineer who served under King Louis XIV.
 He is famous for designing the most ingenious defensive fortifications in France.

 European Parliament Strasbourg